<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3720619817972093&amp;ev=PageView&amp;noscript=1">

 Rockefeller Center opens their ice-skating rink on November 21st and the magic lasts until January 17th.
 Who hasn’t seen at least one romantic movie or commercial that has the quintessential “skating beneath the Rockefeller Center Christmas Tree” scene?
 A visit to this iconic spot is a must during the late fall season.
 Just make sure you reserve your tickets and show up on time for your 50-minute slot!

-5. New York Comedy Festival
+4. New York Comedy Festival

 One of the best things about this festival is that it takes place all over the city.
 No matter where you are in NYC, there is a show at a venue near you!
 Check out the schedule and see what amazing comedy performance will fit in with your itinerary.

-6. Macy’s Thanksgiving Day Parade
+5. Macy’s Thanksgiving Day Parade

 No NYC fall guide is complete without mentioning Macy’s Thanksgiving Day Parade.
 In addition to providing a day of joy to spectators, Macy’s uses the parade as an opportunity to give back to the community.
 Their most recent charitable achievements include producing face shields, offering band grants, and donating parade jackets.
+Many details for the 2024 parade are still to be announced, but if past years are any indication, you can expect some fantastic performances, floats, and balloons.
+All you need to do to be part of this spectacular event is show up early and get a good spot along the parade route.

 The Concorde Hotel New York is just a few blocks away from the Macy’s Thanksgiving Day Parade route.
 An hour-long subway ride will bring you to the fantastic Illumination NYC Light Art Festival.
 Rockefeller Plaza is a ten-minute walk from the front door of our hotel.